 The Duke University Marine Laboratory is a campus of Duke University located on Piver’s Island overlooking the waterfront of historic Beaufort, North Carolina.
 The lab is a unit within the Nicholas School of the Environment.
 For over half a century, the Duke Marine Lab has been chosen by students for its unique high quality education: a learning as well as living experience.

 The Duke Smart Home Program is a research-based approach to smart living sponsored by the Pratt School of Engineering.
 Primarily focused on undergraduates, the program encourages students from different academic disciplines to form teams and explore smart ways to use technology in the home.

 Duke allots each student up to $100 per semester to invite faculty to dine with them at various locations around campus.
 The hope is that students will use Flunching to establish lasting relationships with faculty members that might not have developed in the classroom.

 Duke is a place of amazing abundance.
 The resources are here to teach and fortify you in every way you can imagine.
 I have never seen a school where so many people are so responsive to student interest and initiative.
-Richard H. Brodhead, President
+Richard H. Brodhead, Former President